-It appears as though freelancers tend to value skill training over formal education.
-93% of freelancers with a four-year degree claimed that skill training was useful, while only 79% said their college education was still useful for what they’re currently doing.
-Of all global respondents, 54% of them held a bachelor’s degree, while 20% did not have any sort of degree.
+Freelancers tend to value skill training over formal education, with 93% claiming skill training was useful, while only 79% said their college education was still useful for what they’re currently doing.

-Most freelancers are enhancing their skills in the fields of networking, technology, and business management.
+Most freelancers are enhancing their skills in networking, technology, and business management.
 One barrier they face when accessing quality training is cost, which affects 53% of freelancers.

-Freelancers, in general, tend to be more politically active than non-freelancers: 53% of full-time freelancers participate in political activities, compared to only 34% of full-time employees holding traditional positions.
+Freelancers, in general, tend to be more politically active than non-freelancers: 51% of full-time freelancers participate in political activities, compared to only 33% of full-time traditional employees.

 72% of freelancers said they’d be willing to cross party lines to vote for a candidate that supports freelancer interests.
-This indicates how strongly freelancers feel and suggests that they would be much more vocal when it comes to these issues.
+This indicates how strongly freelancers feel and suggests they would be more vocal around these issues.

 Benefits of the Freelance Economy

-Now we’ll cover some statistics that better illustrate the far-reaching benefits of this rapidly growing economy.
+Now we’ll take a look at statistics that illustrate the far-reaching benefits of this rapidly growing economy.

-In the year 2017 alone, freelancers contributed $1.4 trillion to the U.S. economy.
-This is one of the major reasons why 67% believe that a booming freelance economy is beneficial to America’s middle class.
-With low barriers to entry and the ability to work as much or as little as you’d like, it’s no surprise that freelancing is making a difference to so many already.
+With low barriers to entry and the ability to work as much or as little as you’d like, it’s no surprise that freelancing is an attractive proposition to many workers.

 According to an Upwork study, 77% of full-time freelancers believe they have a better work-life balance since going independent.
-However, this does come at a cost, as 63% also claimed to feel anxious about everything that’s now necessary for them to manage.
+However, this does come at a cost, as 63% also claimed to feel anxious about new responsibilities they have to manage.

-More than two-thirds (77%) said that they now have more time for the people and things they care about.
-A similar number of freelancers (76%) claim that their freelance work is more stimulating than their work in a traditional job, which is probably why many (51%) claim that no amount of money would be enough to get them to return to a traditional position.
+More than two-thirds (77%) said they now have more time for the people and things they care about.
+A similar number of freelancers (76%) claim that their freelance work is more stimulating, which is probably why 51% claim that no amount of money could get them to return to a traditional position.

-Keeping this in mind, it’s not surprising that many have indicated experiencing health benefits since going freelance—nearly two-thirds have indicated better sleep and overall improved health.
+It’s not surprising, then, that many respondents reported experiencing health benefits since going freelance—nearly two-thirds saw an improvement in their sleep and overall health.